l50/awsutils/ssm/README.md

 PutParam(ssmiface.SSMAPI, string, string, string, bool) error
 ```

-PutParam creates a parameter in SSM
+PutParam creates or updates a parameter in AWS SSM.

-Inputs:
+**Parameters:**

-    svc is an Amazon SSM service client
+svc: AWS SSM service client.
+name: Name of the parameter.
-    name is the name of the parameter
+value: Value of the parameter.
-    value is the value of the parameter
+paramType: Type of the parameter.
-    type is the type of parameter
-    overwrite sets the flag to rewrite
-    a parameter value

-Output:

-    If success, information about the parameter and nil
-    Otherwise, nil and an error from the call to PutParam
+overwrite: Flag to overwrite an existing parameter.

+**Returns:**

+error: An error if any issue occurs while creating or updating the parameter.

 ---